DBMS Tutorial

 Database Objects

-• Tables: Tables are used to store data in a structured format, with rows representing individual records and columns representing the attributes of those records.
+• Tables: Tables store data in a structured format, with rows representing individual records and columns representing their attributes.

-• Indexes: Indexes are used to speed up data retrieval from a table by providing a way to quickly locate specific rows based on the values in one or more columns.
+• Indexes: Indexes speed up data retrieval from a table by providing a way to quickly locate specific rows based on the values in one or more columns.

 About the Author